CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/trigger_changelevel/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
 <div class="column entityentry" markdown="1">Entity which causes a level-change when entered, without showing up a scoreboard.
 Scores are no transferred.
 Can be set to only react to triggering.
-You can add master keyvalue manually to this entity.</div>
+You can add "master" keyvalue manually to this entity.</div>
 </div>
 </div>
 ###Keyvalues